13 quotes to explain Jurgen Klopp’s philosophy: ‘I always want it loud’

 Jurgen Klopp has earned the adoration from Mainz, Borussia Dortmund and Liverpool fans thanks in no small part to his footballing philosophy.

-A promotion with Mainz was followed by a number of trophy-laden years at Dortmund, and Klopp has led Liverpool to three finals in three years at Anfield, finally winning his first honours with the club after beating Tottenham in the Champions League final.
+A promotion with Mainz was followed by a number of trophy-laden years at Dortmund, and Klopp has led Liverpool to four finals in four years at Anfield, finally winning his first honours with the club after beating Tottenham in the Champions League final.

 But what makes the German so special?
 We’ve taken a look at quotes from the man himself and those who have worked with and against him to explain his philosophy.